nvaccess/addon-datastore-transform/README.md

 ### Supported NVDA versions

-Only versions since 2019.3 are currently supported
+Only versions since 2019.3 are currently supported.

 `NVDAVersions.json` serves as source of truth for the NVDA versions and NVDA API versions supported by the views transformation.